 The Smeg 2-Slice Toaster is a high-end toaster with a superb overall performance.
 It comes in various colors and has a retro-style design, so you might want it just for its look.
 However, it's even more expensive than the Breville the 'A Bit More' 2 Slice, doesn't have cycle countdown indicators, and doesn't perform as consistently batch after batch.

-See our reviewWe've made minor updates to the text for clarity and checked that the products are in stock.
+See our reviewWe've made minor updates to the text and checked that the products are available, but our recommendations haven't changed.

-Apr 30, 2024: We've checked the text for accuracy and ensured that the products are in stock.
+We've made minor updates to the text for clarity and checked that the products are in stock.

 If you'd like to do the work of choosing yourself, here's the list of all toaster reviews.
 Be careful not to get too caught up in the details.
 While no toaster is perfect, most are good enough to please almost everyone, and the differences are often not noticeable unless you look for them.